eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 Status: approved

-When the ToServer message AgentGone is received by the Ankaios Server from an Ankaios Agent, the Ankaios Server shall distribute the Workload States of that disconnected Ankaios Agent via the FromServer message UpdateWorkloadState to all remaining agents.
+When the ToServer message AgentGone is received by the Ankaios server from an Ankaios Agent, the Ankaios server shall distribute the Workload States of that disconnected Ankaios agent via the FromServer message UpdateWorkloadState to all remaining agents.

 Tags:
 - AnkaiosServer